-Herbicide and lb active ingredient needed/acre Formulated product/acre Comments and limitations FOR SPOT TREATM ENT ONLY Glyphosate (9) 1 to 2 gal Glyphosate per 100 gal + surfactant or 1.28 to 2.56 fl oz/gal spray mix Apply as spot treatment to control annual and some perennial weeds.
+Herbicide and lb active ingredient Formulated needed/acre product/acre Comments and limitations HOODED APPLICA TIONS Glyphosate (9) Glyphosate (see glyphosate table) Some glyphosate products are labeled for application under hooded sprayers between grain sorghum rows.
+Equipment must be operated in a manner that avoids bouncing or raising the hoods off the ground, or sorghum injury may occur.
+Use low-pressure/low-drift nozzles.
+Maximum sprayer speed is 5 mph, and maximum wind speed is 10 mph.
+See "Selective Equipment" section of label for further details.
+FOR SPOT TREATM IENT ONLY Glyphosate (9) 1 to 2 gal Glyphosate per 100 gal + surfactant or 1.28 to 2.56 fl oz/gal spray mix Apply as spot treatment to control annual and some perennial weeds.
 Apply at stage of weed growth recommended on glyphosate label but before heading of sorghum.
 Sorghum in treated area will be killed.
 Avoid spray drift outside target areas.